Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Check if the device has a new version
+     Check Whether the device has a new version

 【Function】
      /**